Language

 If you are studying for TOPIK, or already hold a TOPIK score, the Pre-Evaluation connects to your situation directly.

-If you hold a valid TOPIK Level 2 certificate, you skip the Pre-Evaluation.
-You are placed directly into KIIP Stage 3.
+If you hold any valid TOPIK certificate (Level 1 or higher), you can skip the Pre-Evaluation through TOPIK linkage (연계평가).
 This saves you the 38,000 KRW fee and the time investment of the Pre-Evaluation itself.
+The exemption is not automatic: you apply for TOPIK linkage at socinet.go.kr and submit your valid TOPIK certificate.

 The official Socinet TOPIK placement guide confirms the full mapping: